 Majority of the states demand medical records to list any illness, disability, or injury that would be alleviated through the use of marijuana.
 Generally, the consulting physician will need to work directly with a state's department of health and/or human services to file the correct paperwork.

-Medical marijuana card has limited validity.
-It needs to be renewed based on the local state laws and regulations.
+Medical marijuana card has a limited validity.
+It needs to be renewed based on local state laws and regulations.
 Once the card is expired, you need to apply for renewals.

-Every state has different laws on medical marijuana card.
-In future, we would be coming up with a blog on laws on medical marijuana state-wise soon.
+Every state has different laws on a medical marijuana card.
+In the future, we would be coming up with a blog on laws on medical marijuana state-wise.

 (Viewers Disclaimer: This article is meant for educational purpose only.
 This article is solely written for the presentation of facts.
 This article, the author or publishing company doesn’t mean to promote, express views, dissent or any way comment on the facts mentioned above.
 The facts mentioned above may or may not change in future.
 The author or publishing company are henceforth not liable for any of the facts mentioned above.)

 - Medical Cannabis in the United States